yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-geopartition.md

 ## Prerequisites

 - Must be deployed in a VPC.
 Create a VPC for each region where you want to deploy the nodes in the cluster.
 YugabyteDB Managed supports AWC and GCP for peering.
-Refer to [Create a VPC in AWS](../../cloud-vpcs/cloud-add-vpc-aws/#create-a-vpc) or [Create a VPC in GCP](../../cloud-vpcs/cloud-add-vpc-gcp/#create-a-vpc).
+Refer to [Create a VPC Network](../../cloud-vpcs/cloud-add-vpc-aws/).
 - Create a billing profile and add a payment method before you can create a Dedicated cluster.
 Refer to [Manage your billing profile and payment method](../../../cloud-admin/cloud-billing-profile/).

 ## Create a partition-by-region cluster